LINE is a Japanese instant messenger app, produced by an eponymous corporation – the Japanese subsidiary of Korea’s Naver Corporation.

 Source: Hootsuite/We Are Social

 As well as being big in Japan, LINE is the most popular messenger app in Thailand and Taiwan.
-LINE is also big in Indonesia, though behind WhatsApp.
+LINE is also big in Indonesia, though increasingly plays second fiddle to WhatsApp.

 Countries in which LINE is most popular vs. other messenger apps